hoss-green/Etherscan.Net/README.md

-# BscScan.Net
+# Etherscan.Net
-I originally wrapped this for use in another project, I figured that if I was doing this, I may as well open source it to the community and see if I can help out anyone working with .NET5/.NETCore
+I originally wrapped this for use in another project, I figured that if I was doing this, I may as well open source it to the community and see if I can help out anyone working with .NET5/.NETCore.
+I needed something that supported all the Etherscan networks, not just the Ethereum chain.

 ## Packages
 Current Nuget packages are available here: https://www.nuget.org/packages/EthScanNet/